nivenly/project/README.md

 application.

 1. Fork this repository
-1. Copy the `applications/PROJECT-TEMPLATE` file and name it `myproject-application`
+1. Copy the `applications/PROJECT-TEMPLATE.md` file and name it `myproject-application.md`
    * We understand that projects are at different stages in age/development. please complete the application with as much detail as is known and relevant to your project.